 Facebook, LinkedIn and Google+ rely on code called, Open Graph, to pull relevant information from web pages when they’re shared socially.
 Twitter has Twitter Cards that use Open Graph but require a few additional lines of code and Pinterest has Rich Pins with unique codes for recipes and products to appear correctly.
 When you launch a site, people will be excited to post the good news on social networks and share the new website, but the posts will be small and easily missed without these social codes.
-A content management system (CMS), like WordPress and the Blue Compass CMS, give you the ability to add a social description and image for every page and we strongly recommend it.
+A content management system (CMS), like WordPress and the Blue Compass CMS, created by our Iowa web development team, gives you the ability to add a social description and image for every page and we strongly recommend it.
 For more information, read this helpful article with examples on what posts look like with and without Open Graph, Twitter Cards and Rich Pins.

 Data Analyst's SEO Mistake 8: Not Updating a New URL in Google Analytics.